mkoelle/BC-React-Application-Architecture-for-Production/README.md

 ### Chakra UI

-> mark - "my left eye burns with the blood of a dragon, my chakra aligns, I strike."
+> mark - "my left eye burns with the blood of a dragon, my chakra aligns, I strike when ready."
 >
-> mark - stealthily walks backward into the shadow, posing dramatically exactly as a ninja wouldn't.
+> mark - stealthily walks backward into the shadow, clearly still visible, and posses dramatically exactly as a ninja wouldn't.
 >
 > crowd - rolls eyes